exyzee/Tm-dog/README.md

 - Cute animations and paw prints floating around
 - A cozy dark/light mode to make browsing comfortable any time of day

+## Project Setup

+The project includes a `.gitignore` file that excludes:
+- Dependencies and package managers
+- Environment variables and secrets
+- IDE and editor files
+- Build outputs and caches
+- Logs and testing files
+- Vercel deployment files

 ## Want to Help?

 Found something cool about Golden Retrievers that I missed?
 Or spotted a typo?
 Feel free to let me know!
 I'm always happy to make this website even better.